Bio

 March 2026 saw the last of his 4 DVD releases made available on Amazon Prime and Apple TV under the name Trigger Warning (see here).
 Another step in ensuring that, wherever you may consume your comedy content, he’s got a presence there.

 All of this isn’t JUST about making more money.
 It’s a strategy to grow and prolong his comedy career (and to boost his Mount Rushmore chances!).
-He may be hugely successful – but he’s still ambitious.
+He may be hugely successful – but he’s still ambitious and has said that he’s noticed that many comedians produce their best work in their 50s.

 The world is more complicated than ever and people are spread across dozens of social platforms.
 Some (and you may be shocked by this) don’t even have social accounts!
 Long gone are the days when you would advertise your tour with flyers and adverts in the paper.
 Now you have to find ways to get your product (yourself) out to places where potential new fans can discover you.
 Especially when you are someone that tours 50+ countries.